TinTranT/Information-Security/Chapter-2/Lab2.md

 ![Picture gdb at +48](/Chapter-2/imgs/Inject-gdb-before.png)

 Now we know where ret addr is.
-Now we replace ret addr with 0xffffd6ec
+Now we replace ret addr with $esp.

 ![Picture about replacing value of ret addr](/Chapter-2/imgs/Inject-gdb-after.png)